Skip to Content

 Waterfall at end of Taylor Lake - hike near Lake Louise

 If you are lucky enough to enjoy the Taylor Lake hike in September during the Banff larch season, you’ll be in for a huge treat.
 Not only do you get enjoy the stunning scenery around Taylor Lake, but there’s golden larch trees wrapping around the lake and up the slops on Panorama Peak.
-The overall effect of Taylor Lake in larch season is pretty amazing.
+The overall effect of Taylor Lake in larch season is pretty amazing, making it one of Banff’s best larch hikes.

 Reflections of Golden Larches on Taylor Lake